AverageTime: Enhance Long-Term Time Series Forecasting with Simple Averaging: Experiments

 \subsection{Datasets}

-In this section, we first introduce the datasets used in our method, which include eight classic datasets for long-term time series forecasting.
+In this section, we first introduce the datasets used in our method, which include seven classic datasets for long-term time series forecasting.
 Their basic attributes are shown in Table \ref{tab:datasets}:

-Normally, the ETT datasets have fewer channels, making them easier to predict even with simple parameter-independent MLP layers.
-In contrast, for datasets with more channels, the average framework tends to be more effective due to its ability to effectively capture channel dependencies.
+Normally, the ETT datasets have fewer channels, making them easier to predict even with only parameter-independent MLP layers.
+For datasets with more channels, the averaging framework becomes more effective because extracting information from more channels yields time series with richer information.